Administrative Assistant, Operations

-Ms. Angelica Santiago Gonzalez serves as part-time Administrative Assistant with the Operations Department of the National Benevolent Association of the Christian Church (Disciples of Christ).
+Angelica Santiago Gonzalez serves as an Administrative Assistant with the Operations Department at NBA.
 In this role, she assists with the day-to-day administrative and logistical functions of NBA.
-She is currently working on her Social Work graduate degree at Washington University in Saint Louis, MO.
+She is currently working on her Social Work graduate degree at Washington University in Saint Louis, Missouri.

 Getting to Know Angelica

 Why do you feel “called to care” about Disciples health and social service ministry?